fklasen/akamai/README.md

+# Akamai
-# This is the repository for all Akamai contributions
+This is the repository for Akamai contributions